vanheeringen-lab/ANANSE/docs/command-line_reference.md

                -R $DATA_DIR/ANANSE.REMAP.model.v1.0
 ```

+Note that the BAM file(s) should be indexed, for instance with `samtools index`.

 Alternatively, you can use your own set of enhancer regions or putative cis-regulatory elements.
 For instance, to use the candidate cis-Regulatory Elements by ENCODE (from [SCREEN](https://screen.encodeproject.org/)):

 ``` bash